28 Advent Scriptures

 In the Old Testament the term "son of man" is an Hebraic way of saying "human being."
 It occurs 107 times in the Hebrew Bible (for example Ezekiel 2:1; Psalm 8:4; Daniel 8:17).
 In our passage, Daniel is saying that he sees someone in his vision who looks human.

 As we study the first three Gospels especially we see Jesus using "Son of Man" as a title.
-The title was ambiguous in its day -- not nearly as clear, politically volatile, and polarizing to the Jews of his day as the title "Messiah."
+The title was ambiguous in his day -- not nearly as clear, politically volatile, and polarizing to the Jews of his day as the title "Messiah."

 As we study Daniel's prophecy we begin to see that it is actually a title full of divinity and glory and power.
 By taking the title "Son of Man," Jesus is saying, "I am the Son of Man spoken of in Daniel's prophecy!"
 And he confirms this in his trial before the Sanhedrin (Matthew 26:64).